KorenEzri/Ticket-Manager-Project/README.md

 # Introduction

-This is a Ticket Manager built with React.js, nodejs, GraphQL, Apollo and MongoDB.
+This is a Ticket Manager built with React.js, GraphQL, Apollo Client, Nodejs and MongoDB.

 ## Usage

-### PS: I recommend you download the ZIP from the "no-test-branch" and run locally to enjoy the actual working email system and user Auth.
 ## Simply visit [this page](https://ko-managge.herokuapp.com/), and get TICKETING!

 A couple of the product's most prominent features include:

-## Security: Two-factor authentication with email OTPs and COOKIES:
+## Security: User authentication: hashing, cookie management and validation.
 ![pic one](mainintrogif.gif)
-## User authentication - hashing, cookie management and validation:
 ## Full-fledged Ticket system: editing tickets, records and dates for each response, correspondence system and email system:
 ![gif](editinggif.gif)